 - A History of Race Relations in the U.S.

 During your criminal justice education one semester of field work is normally incorporated into your junior year.
 In the final year of criminal justice studies, most institutions require you to complete an off-site internship during your senior year.

 If you pursue a criminal justice degree in Utah, the following funding opportunities might be of interest to you: the Robert C. Byrd Honors scholarships, the Leveraging Educational Assistance Partnership (LEAP) scholarships, the Utah Centennial Opportunity Program for Education (UCOPE), and the State of Utah New Century scholarships.
 You can also find criminal justice scholarship opportunities by clicking here.

 As one of the fastest growing states in the country, Utah has the potential to offer expanding criminal justice career opportunities throughout the rest of the decade.
 Business expansion may yield additional opportunity in the private sector.
 Security guards and private investigators could find ample opportunity in their respective fields.

-Federal job opportunities in Utah can be found in a number of agencies, including the Dept. of Homeland Security, Dept. of Justice, U.S. Marshals and The Treasury Dept. Those with criminal justice degrees can pursue careers as criminal investigators, transportation security inspectors and federal corrections officers.
+Federal job opportunities in Utah can be found in several agencies, including the Dept. of Homeland Security, Dept. of Justice, U.S. Marshals and The Treasury Dept. Those with criminal justice degrees can pursue careers as criminal investigators, transportation security inspectors and federal corrections officers.